tmaegel/ntodotxt/README.md

 [![License](https://img.shields.io/badge/License-MIT-yellow)](https://opensource.org/licenses/MIT)
 [![Flutter](https://img.shields.io/badge/_Flutter_-3.16.9-grey.svg?&logo=Flutter&logoColor=white&labelColor=blue)](https://github.com/flutter/flutter)

-**This app is still under active development and not released, yet.**

 With `ntodotxt` you can manage your todos in the [todo.txt](https://github.com/todotxt/todo.txt) format (i.e. all information is stored in a single file).
 You can save your todos locally on your device and/or synchronize the todo.txt file via webdav - for example with a self-hosted nextcloud instance.

+This application is under active development and will continue to be modified and improved over time.

 ## Downloads